ondrej-langr/toolbox/packages/bob/README.md

 ### Whats next?

-- If you want to know what type of templates bob supports you can visit [`the documentation for it`](./docs/template-file-types.md)
+- If you want to know what type of templates Tsuru supports you can visit [`the documentation for it`](./docs/template-file-types.md)
-- To help you fully understand bob please continue with further reading about its public API in the Code Wiki [here]()
+- To help you fully understand Tsuru please continue with further reading about its public API in the Code Wiki [here]()
-- If you just want an example on how to leverage Bob you can visit the [`@ondrej-langr/bob-plugin-recommended`](../bob-plugin-recommended/README.md)
+- If you just want an example on how to leverage Tsuru you can visit the [`tsuru-plugin-recommended`](../tsuru-plugin-recommended/README.md)
 - And if you are ready to contribute you can read about [`contributing`](./docs/contribution/README.md)

 ## Contribution